This tofu salad recipe is an easy high protein salad that is perfect for lunch or dinner.

 Make Ahead: the salad is best when freshly made; however, you can chop the veggies ahead of time (except the avocado) and store them in the refrigerator to keep them crunchy.

 Refrigerator: keep leftovers in an airtight container in the fridge for up to 24 – 36 hours.
-The salad and the tofu will lose their crunch, but they’ll still be tasty and nutritious.
+The salad and the tofu will lose their crisp, but they’ll still be tasty and nutritious.

 Freezer: this recipe is not freezer friendly.